Karthik0806/financial-dashboard/README.md

   JWT expires in 1 hour (add refresh token, token rotation in development) H2 database resets on restart
   Ensure correct port configuration in deployment
+  In default VIEWER role is assgined during new registration.
+  No one can change data except with ROLE_ADMIN.
+  Analyst can view records but cannot access or change or add them.

 10.Author:  Karthik Narravula